 The Future of Note Taking

 We are taught to take notes in class, but note taking has changed dramatically over the past decade.
-Nowadays we see a variety of classroom note taking cultures—-some faculty encourage students to bring laptops to class and use it as a … finish reading The Future of Note Taking
+Nowadays we see a variety of classroom note taking cultures—-some faculty encourage students to bring laptops to class and use it as a note taking tool, some worry about what’s behind the screen and introducing unnecessary distractions to class.
+A number of students argue they take better notes using the keyboard, while others are still attached to the traditional pen and paper method.
+So is there really a better way of note taking?

 iPads at the PARC